Knogobert/movethatbus.js/README.md

 ### How to initialize

 #### If you use ES6
-Run the method init when DOM is mounted
+Run the method init when/after DOM is mounted
 ```js
 moveThatBus.init();
 ```